-Advertising through Google AdWords also allows for display campaigns through which you can get your branded image ads appearing in the right places, as well as the option of remarketing, with your ads ‘following’ users who have visited your website.
+Advertising through Google Ads also allows for display campaigns through which you can get your branded image ads appearing in the right places, as well as the option of remarketing, with your ads ‘following’ users who have visited your website.

 best for becoming an authority in your industry: seo

-While SEM has the ability to get your website in front of a relevant audience, a well-planned SEO campaign can turn your website into a resource for your potential clients and people within your industry.
+While SEM has the ability to get your website in front of a relevant audience, a well-planned SEO campaign can turn your website into a resource for your potential clients & people within your industry.
 SEM campaigns are typically limited to search terms which drive conversions however, successful SEO activity should feature content that is useful and interesting, demonstrating your knowledge and authority.
 If it’s good enough, readers may want to share it on social media or link to it from their website, once again increasing your exposure and reputation.
 As SEO campaigns should also include guest posting on other websites, as well as content marketing in the form of guides and infographics etc. this again helps grow your reputation as an industry leader.

 best for highly competitive search terms: sem

-An observed shift in the way Google displays search results has shown a trend towards reducing the exposure of organic results, while giving paid ads a more prominent presence.
+An observed shift in the way Google displays search results has shown a trend towards reducing the exposure of organic results while giving paid ads a more prominent presence.
 It’s not uncommon to see search results displaying just a small handful of organic positions, while paid ads, shopping ads, and map listings take up the top of the page.
 SEM will also give you an even playing field, as highly competitive keywords can be bid on by both small and large businesses/websites alike.
 While the larger competitors will inevitably have more budget, even a small business with a comparatively lower spend can still target these terms, with the budget limiting the number of clicks and visitors to the site.

 best for roi: ???